wso2/docs-is/en/identity-server/7.0.0/docs/quick-starts/react.md

 !!! abstract

     The authorized redirect URL determines where WSO2 Identity Server should send users after they successfully log in.
-Typically, this will be the web address where your application is hosted.
-For this guide, we'll use`http://localhost:5173`, as the sample application will be accessible at this URL.
+Typically, this will be the web address where your app is hosted.
+For this guide, we'll use`http://localhost:5173`, as the sample app will be accessible at this URL.

 !!! note